"This post may contain affiliate links."

 It is located in the Disney Springs resort area and is only a boat ride away from the beautiful night (and day!) life of Disney Springs itself.

 We booked a standard studio room which we would always book whichever resort we stay to be fair only this one was slightly different as it was more of an apartment!
-It had a small kitchenette area with coffee maker, fridge, sink and a microwave, which although is extremely handy we didn’t actually use anything!
+It had a small kitchenette area with coffee maker, fridge, sink and a microwave, which although was extremely handy particularly with children we didn’t actually use anything!
+If our kids were smaller it would’ve really have been a god send!

-You can see a brief room tour via our Disney travel day over on our YouTube channel if you care to check it out.
+You can see a brief room tour via our Disney travel day over on our YouTube channel if you want to check it out.

 The resort itself was actually undergoing some renovations whilst we were there but we heard nothing.
 No trucks, no workmen no nothing!
 We passed the site where they were working whilst on the bus one night from Epcot but it was all fenced off so high you couldn’t even see over it if you wanted too!